xsscx/PatchIccMAX/Readme.md

 ### Prerequisites

-Before building the DemoIccMAX project on a WSL (Windows Subsystem for Linux) Ubuntu environment, ensure that the necessary libraries and tools are installed.
+Before building the Development Branch on a WSL (Windows Subsystem for Linux) Ubuntu environment, ensure that the necessary libraries and tools are installed.
 Use the following command to install the required packages:

 ```
 sudo apt-get install libwxgtk-media3.0-gtk3-dev libwxgtk-webview3.0-gtk3-dev \